sanjeev49/sanjeev49/README.md

 - 👀 I’m interested in AI, Computer vision, Python project building.
 - 🌱 I’m currently learning MLOps.
 - 💞️ I’m looking to collaborate on Data science.
-- 📫 How to reach me sanjeev kumar on linkedin .

 <!---
 sanjeev49/sanjeev49 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.